Rapid AI Iteration, Reducing Cycle Time: Key Learnings from the Big Data & AI World Asia Conference

 Trevor explained how this mindset of rapid iteration has been critical to keep pace with the evolving needs of the business.
 He reinforced that the ability to use automation within the experimentation and iteration phases has allowed CIMB, to continue to scale—even in the midst of unique data challenges and a complex regulatory environment.

-With DataRobot AI Cloud, Trevor is able to combine his people’s best expertise with the power of automation to drive repeatable experimentation at scale and ensure that the best possible model makes it into production.
+With DataRobot AI Platform, Trevor is able to combine his people’s best expertise with the power of automation to drive repeatable experimentation at scale and ensure that the best possible model makes it into production.

 Sara added that driving digital transformation was not just a technology initiative—but rather an all-encompassing change management exercise.
 While GCash has been growing exponentially as a disruptor in the financial market, the importance of being able to bring everyone along on the journey—even non-technical stakeholders—is crucial.